Popular television show visits local non profitJune 5, 2015

 Management is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.

-Our responsibility is to express an opinion on these financial statements based on our audits.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
-Those statements require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+My responsibility is to express an opinion on these financial statements based on my audit.
+I conducted my audit in accordance with auditing standards generally accepted in the United States of America.
+Those standards require that I plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.

-In our opinion, the financial statements referred to above present fairly, in all material aspects, the financial position of Women Rock, Inc. as of December 31, 2013, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In my opinion, the financial statements referred to above present fairly, in all material aspects, the financial position of Women Rock, Inc. as of December 31, 2014, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.